qubic/core/doc/contributing.md

   not including any of the business logic of the Qubic Core or dependencies to other files of the repository from outside `src/platform`.

 - Names (of functions, classes, structs, variables, constants, types etc.) should be self-explanatory, especially in public scope.
-  A rule of thumb is that the length length of a variable name should be somewhat correlated to the size of its scope.
+  A rule of thumb is that the length of a variable name should be somewhat correlated to the size of its scope.
   For example, in global scope naming should be precise and self-explanatory, while in a trivial loop the counter may be named `i` or `c`.

 - Add comments to your code, documenting things that are not obvious but relevant for other developers or your future self.